Richie McCaw: 2012–2015

 Under new coach Steve Hansen, the All Blacks won 12 tests, drew one and only lost one test in 2012, as well as winning the new Rugby Championship with a 100% winning record.
 During this time McCaw overtook George Gregan for most times on the winning side with 94.
 He also recorded his 100th win against South Africa in Dunedin.
 McCaw was a nominee for the IRB Player of the Year award but lost out to teammate Dan Carter.

 In the first half of 2013, in order to rest his body and improve his chances of playing in the 2015 Rugby World Cup McCaw enforced the sabbatical clause in his NZRFU contract.
 As a result, he only played the latter rounds of Super Rugby, and missed the 2013 French Test Series.
 He later returned to captain the All Blacks as they successfully defended the Rugby Championship.
 During this campaign, McCaw equalled (with Brian O'Driscoll of Ireland and John Smit of South Africa) the record as captaining the most test matches (83).
 McCaw subsequently overtook this record when playing in Japan on 2 November 2013.
 Following the All Blacks victory over the Springboks in Ellis Park, McCaw has played and won at every major Rugby Test stadium.

 Along with Kieran Read, McCaw led the All Blacks to a perfect season in 2013, winning 14 out of 14.

 McCaw captained New Zealand for the 100th time on 22 November 2014 in the end of year international against Wales.
 He is the first rugby union player to achieve 100 caps as captain.
 On 15 August 2015, McCaw surpassed Ireland's Brian O'Driscoll world record, as the most capped rugby player when he won his 142nd cap against Australia in the Bledisloe Cup.
 He would go on to hold this title for five years until 31 October 2020 when Welsh captain Alun Wyn Jones got his 149th cap.

 On 31 October 2015, McCaw captained New Zealand to retain the Rugby World Cup after a 34–17 win against Australia in the final at Twickenham.
+This match was the thirteenth Rugby World Game as captain and is the current world record for this statistic.
 During the tournament he received a yellow card for foottripping in the opening game against Argentina.
 On 19 November 2015, McCaw announced his retirement from rugby.

+Leading of haka

+Despite McCaw often being captain in tests, he generally turned down the role of haka leader (kaea).
+He only served as the kaea in 11 tests, only when the All Blacks performed 'Ka Mate'.